TonySergio/jvl-react-ant/README.md

 | --------- | --------- | --------- | --------- | --------- |
 | IE11, Edge| last 2 versions| last 2 versions| last 2 versions| last 2 versions

-## Contributing

-Any type of contribution is welcome, here are some examples of how you may contribute to this project:

-- Use Ant Design Pro in your daily work.
-- Submit [issues](http://github.com/ant-design/ant-design-pro/issues) to report bugs or ask questions.
-- Propose [pull requests](http://github.com/ant-design/ant-design-pro/pulls) to improve our code.